shameer/Culturia/doc/opencog-overview.md

 AI is really narrow-AI.
 AGI also know as *Human Level Intelligence* is a revival of original AI goals to create a human-like intelligence.

-## Theory
+## {Open, Cog, Prime}

-### What's the secret sauce

-*Secret sauce*: Making diverse AI algorithms with diverse background theories work together in a *synergetic* and *cooperative* way.

-*white boxes* instead of *black boxes*.

-There is no particular new algorithm or architecture principle.

-- *synergy*: the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements, contributions, etc.
+- OpenCog is a framework
+- CogPrime is an AGI
+- OpenCogPrime is the implementation of CogPrime using OpenCog (proprietary)

-### What Kind of Intelligence is OpenCog Aimed At?
+## What Kind of Intelligence is OpenCog Aimed At?

 Pratical goals: